stoffus/mac-dev-setup/README.md

 # mac-dev-setup

-Onboarding tasks for fresh macOS computers.
+Setup tasks to prepare macOS computers for developers.

+Adjust the variables inside `.env` to fit your needs.

 Run `setup.sh` to start the process.